 How to find your EE contract end date

 To find out how long your EE contract has left, you have a few different options.
-You use the online live chat to find the answer, or send an email, or simply call EE and ask.
+You use the online live chat to find the answer, send an email, or simply call EE and ask.

 Call EE to find out how long is left on your contract